car-r/astro-pickleball/src/pages/blog/is-my-pickleball-paddle-delaminated.md

   - "pickleball"
 ---

 Delaminated pickleball paddles have become a hot topic in the sport and now professionals are starting to weigh in on the issue.
-In this article, we’ll go over what delamination is, how to check if your paddle is delaminated, why it is becoming such a big issue in the sport.
+In this article, we’ll go over what paddle delamination is, how to check if your paddle is delaminated, why it is becoming such a big issue in the sport.

 ## What is a Delaminated Pickleball Paddle